+6.4.1 What is a station?

+For the purpose of this chapter, a bus station is defined as:

-6.4.1 What is a static A high-quality passenger transport facility that acts as a central departure and/or destination point to accommodate high passenger volumes'.
+'a high-quality passenger transport facility that acts as a central departure and / or destination point to accommodate high passenger volumes'.

 Bus stations provide passengers with the key point of connection between transport services and a desired destination (or transfer point en route to a destination).
 Stations are normally located on corridors with high-frequency services and can be located from outer-suburban areas to inner-city areas.

 Stations generally serve key catchment areas such as commercial and business districts and may contain a moderate to very high level of supporting infrastructure (for example, quality footpaths, kiss 'n' rides, public amenities, cycle amenities and park 'n' rides).

+6.4.1.1 Bus station categories

 TransLink has categorised bus stations based on infrastructure function and configuration.
+These categories must work in conjunction with the public transport infrastructure hierarchy in the PTIM, Public Transport Infrastructure Planning and Design.
+This will establish infrastructure hierarchy and function based on its locality.
-These categories must work in Bus station category Desc tion Provide access to beginning and end of trip movement from multiple services Typically not intended for interchanging between modes • K Destination or departure point for high-priority services Key bus-to-bus interchange points in the network Located on two or more bus corridors ride transfers between different modes re significant catchment areas

-Where two or more public transport corridors come together with different modes

-Contact TransLink for confirmation and assistance with determining the hierarchy and category of station infrastructure.
+Bus station category Description Standard bus station Provide access to beginning and end of trip movement from multiple services Typically not intended for interchanging between modes Intra-modal bus station Destination or departure point for high-priority services Key bus-to-bus interchange points in the network Located on two or more bus corridors Multi-modal station Provide transfers between different modes Serve significant catchment areas Where two or more public transport corridors come together with different modes Contact TransLink for co station infrastructure. nfirmation and assistance with determining the hierarchy and category of

+Table 6.1 - Provides a brief description of the types of bus stations.